v2sCollections/Constellation/README.md

 - Fixes an issue, where companions and other NPCs can steal your kill and you get no XP for it.
 - Fixes an issue with NPCs taking too long to blink.
 - Fixes the mantling animation.
+- Fixes NPCs staring at you from a distance.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)